svargasg/de_novicap_test/data_ingestion/Data Ingestion.md

 **All the previous deploy steps could be done via terraform but due to time limitations, they are out of scope for this test.**

+**Due to time limitations, observability mechanisms (error notifications and alerts) are out of scope for this test.**

 Author: @svargasg [Sebastian Vargas Gantiva]

 <div align="left">